26 Encouraging Bible Verses About Hope in Hard Times

 Turn to the Word of God

-God is our refuge and strength.
-We can find solace and comfort in His words.
-There are so many people in the Bible like Job who have experienced trouble.
-Some of them experienced hard times because of their faith, or because they were trying to proclaim the truth.
-Some experienced difficult times because of their mistakes.
+Some of them experienced hard times because of their faith or because they were trying to proclaim the truth, and some experienced difficult times because of their mistakes.

-We will find Bible verses about hope in God’s word.
-He has given us everything we need in the Bible. comforts us.
-He has blessed the scripture to help us get through hard times with our hope and strength intact.
+He has blessed the scriptures to help us get through hard times with our hope and strength intact.

-Admit that we need God
+Admit that we need God.

 Ask for help